ConnectyCube/connectycube-web-samples/videochat-conf/README.md

 4. Install node modules - `npm install`
 5. Run `npm run build` and open `dist/index.html`
 6. Or run `npm start` to start application in developing mode on `https://localhost:3000`

+## Can't build yourself?

+Got troubles with building React Native code sample?
+Just create an issue at [Issues page](https://github.com/ConnectyCube/connectycube-web-samples/issues) - we will create the sample for you.
+For FREE!